Why It Exists

 - Single-threaded command execution

-- Cluster mode adds operational complexity
+- Cluster mode adds real operational complexity

-- No built-in query language for complex queries
+- No query language for complex lookups

 When to Use Redis